 Vigil was able to return to practice this week after missing the last five games with a sprained MCL, and is healthy enough that he wasn't listed on Friday's injury report.
 The 25-year-old should return to his starting role at linebacker, where he accrued 51 tackles (41 solo) prior to suffering the injury Week 6.

 Vigil (knee) participated in Wednesday's practice, Paul Dehner Jr. of The Cincinnati Enquirer reports.

 Vigil returned to practice for the first time since suffering a sprained MCL on Oct.
 14. The 2016 third-round pick has missed five straight games due to the injury, and now appears to be nearing a full recovery.
 It remains to be seen whether Vigil will suit up against the Broncos on Sunday, but whenever he does retake the field he'll return to his starting role.

-Vigil (ankle) has been ruled out for Sunday's game against the Vikings, Katherine Terrell of ESPN.com reports.
+Vigil (knee) has been ruled out for Sunday's game against the Browns, Jay Morrison of The Athletic reports.

-Vigil (ankle) has been ruled out for Sunday's game against the Bears, Katherine Terrell of ESPN.com reports.
+Vigil (knee) was ruled out for Sunday's game against the Ravens, Katherine Terrell of ESPN.com reports.